d-rez/gbz_overlay/README.md

 With your multipiers and VMax/VMin Configured and confirmed as working you can enable ADCShutdown.
 This will shutdown your PI When the battery Reaches the VMin State.

-If you enable this before you have properly calibrated.
-You can get stuck in a loop where by the console boots and shutdowns down again, giving you only 60 seconds to disable the service.
+If you enable this before you have properly calibrated or set your VMINs and VMAXs, You can get stuck in a loop where by the PI boots and shutdowns down again, giving you only 60 seconds to disable the service.

 ## Troubleshooting